What were the dark things in the dish with the scallops?

 Question: did you mix your Tsukune (Ground Asajimi Chicken) in with the Onsen Tamago?

 I like how you’re ordering individual Sashimi.
-I’ve been thinking of doing this to help improve my abilities to discern.
+I’ve been thinking of doing this to help improve my ability to discern.
 The Sampler is divine, but sometimes I get confused and am loathe to ask the servers to keep repeating themselves.

 Hah!
 Yes I have a couple mini reports to do.
 I didn’t take pictures of everything and need to find the receipts to jog my memory.